-New data spaces are often defined by different implementations and standards, therefore a strong push for convergence is needed, so that data spaces do not end up as the new data silos.
-It is important to have a variety of implementations, but at the same time it is critical to enable interoperability, data continuity and common governance models to support data sovereignty for all of them ecosystem, where they attach usage restriction policies to their data before making it available to other users.
-The IDS Connector is a central component of the IDS standard, which realizes Data Exchange Services as described in the IDS RAM section 3.5.25 (see also figure below).
-The IDS Connector can be installed on a server, in a cloud, on an IoT device, and on a smartphone.
-It uses special container technology ensuring "trusted execution ", meaning the data within the container is always protected from unauthorized access and manipulation.
+Certified users gain access to the data ecosystem and attach usage restriction policies to their data before making it available to other users.
+The IDS Connector is a central component of the IDS standard and enables data exchange services as described in the IDS-RAM section 3.5.2 (see also figure below).
+It uses container technology to ensure "trusted execution," which means that the data within the container is always protected from unauthorized access and manipulation.